 The International Multimodal Communication Centre brings together scholars working on multimodal analysis across the University of Oxford and beyond.
 It serves as a hub for interdisciplinary and inter-regional research, facilitates Knowledge Exchange, develops training materials, and supports teaching activities.
 It holds a weekly seminar on Wednesdays at 5.30 pm at All Souls College in hybrid mode.
 At seminar speakers present their research on multimodal topics.
-The IMCC YouTube Channel hosts the recordings of IMCC seminar talks (2020-2021)
+The IMCC YouTube Channel hosts the recordings of IMCC seminar talks (2020-2022)

-The International Multimodal Communication Centre (IMCC) is based within the Oxford School of Global and Area Studies (OSGA) with support in kind from St Antony's College and works in close collaboration with researchers from the Oxford Internet Institute (OII) and the Department of Engineering Science, the Faculty of Linguistics, Philology and Phonetics, and beyond.
+The International Multimodal Communication Centre (IMCC) is based within the Oxford School of Global and Area Studies (OSGA) with support in kind from All Souls College, and works in close collaboration with researchers from the Oxford Internet Institute (OII), the Department of Engineering Science, the Faculty of Linguistics, Philology and Phonetics, and beyond.

 What is multimodal analysis?

 Multimodal analysis is the combined analysis of at least two of the following aspects of human communication: verbal, sound, and visual.
 It is becoming increasingly relevant to researchers and research students from a wide range of social sciences and humanities disciplines as well as mathematical, physical, and life science disciplines.